Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [connectors.kafkaConnector.connections.quickStart.sslConfig.trustStoreRef](./values.yaml#L3345)

 Optional.
 The reference to a keystore used to validate the certificates provided by the Kafka brokers.
-See the `keyStores.myKafkaConnectorKeystore` settings for general details on keystore configuration for the Kafka Connector.
+See the `keystores.myKafkaConnectorKeystore` settings for general details on keystore configuration for the Kafka Connector.

 **Default:** `nil`
 #### [connectors.kafkaConnector.enabled](./values.yaml#L3246)